vmly/site/content/posts/post-004.md

 ---
-title: "Getting Started with Traveling Ultralight"
+title: "A Fresh Start with Machine Learning in 2021"
 date: 2020-03-18T12:13:35+05:30
 description: "Start by getting a small backpack (less than 20 liters) and then just travel with what fits in that."
 ---